DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/sorting-state.md

 ### Sorting

-Describes a sorting applied to a column
+Describes the sorting applied to a column

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-columnName | string | Specifies a column name to which the sorting is applied direction | 'asc' &#124; 'desc' | Specifies a column's sort order
+columnName | string | Specifies a column's name to which the sorting is applied direction | 'asc' &#124; 'desc' | Specifies a column's sort order

 ## Plugin Developer Reference